So far, we’ve mostly thought about using this system as somewhere to keep your files.

 Start using this at work and watch your productivity go through the roof.

 What, and why?

-Take our 22.02 Office lease example from before.
+22.02 Office lease example from the previous page.
 It’s great that we can store those documents in a place where we can find them again, but there’s probably stuff related to the lease that you don’t have in a document anywhere.

 What was the phone number of the lawyer that you used?
 The reference number of the bank transaction when you paid the deposit?
 Maybe a list of stuff you still need to do to complete the job?